համեղ հայկական տոլմա

 When we explore the rich history of tolma, we understand its most powerful aspect: the collective power of the dish.
 This favorite dish unites families and highlights the beauty of “gerdastan” (translated into English as “relatives”) in the fullest sense of the word.

-Armenian cuisine is not only rich in traditional dishes but also unique customs that accompany…
+Armenian cuisine is not only a world of flavors but also of customs and symbols.…